Yumbarra Conservation Park

 The conservation park is an important habitat for some of Australia's most endangered wildlife species, such as the malleefowl and sandhill dunnart.
 The conservation park is also home to kangaroos, wombats and dingoes.

 A co-management agreement signed by the Far West Coast Aboriginal Corporation and the Government of South Australia in 2013 in respect to the Yumbarra Conservation Park provides for the corporation to give advice on the management of the conservation park and other reserves in the west of the state.

-The conservation park is classified as an IUCN IUCN Category VI protected area.
+The conservation park is classified as an IUCN Category VI protected area.